ThoughtWorksInc/Import.scala/README.md

 import $file.`..`.MyScript
 ```

-Or if we want to import the contents of the script in one go:
+Or if you want to import the contents of the script in one go:

 ```scala
 import $file.MyScript, MyScript._
 assert(elite == 31337)
 ```

-Or if we want to download the script from a website:
+Or if you want to download the script from a website:

 ```scala
 import $file.`https://gist.github.com/Atry/5dcb1414b804fd7679393cacac3c89fc/raw/5b1748ab6b45c00be0109686fdb25e85cde11ce0/include-example.sc`